zhixiangteoh/tP/docs/team/wangwaynesg.md

 ## Overview

 eCardnomics is a **desktop flashcard application to quickly create, manage, and access new flashcards via a Command Line Interface (CLI)**.
-While it is mainly targeted at Junior College economics students, eCardnomics can be used by anyone who would need to keep track of large amounts of *text-based* information.
-This is facilitated by the capabilities to group similar flashcards into decks and tag decks to provide a summary of the information contained in the deck.
-Furthermore, the game mode and the feature of exporting decks into powerpoint allow review of the help theinformation to user to memorize the text data.
+The main target audience of this application is Junior College students studying economics.
+The main functionality stores text based flash cards in decks and displays them to the user upon request.
+There are also added features such as a gamde mode and exporting to powerpoint slides.
+The goal of this application is to help the user memorize their flash cards to study better.

 ### Summary of Contributions